The Andrews Sisters: Legacy

 In 2008 and 2009, the BBC produced The Andrews Sisters: Queens of the Music Machines, a one-hour documentary on the history of the Andrews Sisters from their upbringing to the present.
 The North American premiere of the show was June 21, 2009, in their summer vacation enclave of Mound, Minnesota.
 In 2008, Mound dedicated "The Andrews Sisters Trail".
 The sisters spent summers in Mound with their uncles Pete and Ed Solie, who had a grocery store there.
 Maxene Andrews always said that the summers in Mound created a major sense of "normalcy" and "a wonderful childhood" in a life that otherwise centered on the sisters' careers.
 The Westonka Historical Society has a large collection of Andrews Sisters memorabilia.

 In 2019, the Great American Songbook Foundation held an exhibition titled "The Andrews Sisters: Queens of the Jukebox," which led discussions about the lives and impact of the Andrews sisters' careers on the music industry alongside a collection of archival artifacts and historic memorabilia.
 The Songbook Library & Archives houses most comprehensive collection of Andrews Sisters memorabilia available today.

 The Bronx Zoo acquired three young female Asian Elephants in October 1973, which they named Laverne, Maxine (a slightly different spelling), and Patty in honor of the trio.
-Of the three elephants, Patty still resides at the Bronx Zoo today, while the other two elephants, Laverne and Maxine, died in 1982 and 2018 respectively.
+As of May 2026, 57-year old Patty still resides at the Bronx Zoo today, while the other two elephants, Laverne and Maxine, died in 1982 and 2018, respectively.